ECONOMY

 Bretton Woods

 The Bretton Woods Agreement was a set of monetary arrangements established at the 1944 Bretton Woods Conference.
 It was designed to stabilize exchange rates, reduce trade barriers, and promote economic growth.
-Key Features of the Bretton Woods Agreement: Fixed Exchange Rates: The agreement established a fixed exchange rate system, with the US dollar as the […]
+Key Features of the Bretton Woods Agreement: Impact of the Bretton Woods Agreement: Legacy: The Bretton Woods Agreement had a profound impact on the […]

 JOIN THE WAITLIST